inf112-v21/Fantastic-Four/deliverables/ObligatoriskOppgave1.md

 # Mandatory Assignment 1

-## Subproblem 1
+## Subproblem 1: Organizing the team

-### Organisering of team
+### Team roles
-- Team leader and customer contact - Morten
+- Team Lead and Customer Contact - Daniel
-- Test responsible - Daniel
+- Code and Test Responsible - Morten
-- UI design lead - Edyta
+- UI Design Lead - Edyta
-- Mechanics/tech lead - Mathias
+- Mechanics/Tech Lead - Mathias

+### Member competance
+Mathias:
+- Web development
+- Knows Java quite well
+- Knows Github (branching etc.)
+- Skilled in programming and algorithms

+Edyta:
+- INF102, INF101, INF100
+- Master's degree in Earth Science
+- Decent abilities in math

+Morten:
+- Good grades in all uni courses
+- Knows most of what has been taught during his studies, few spare-time projects
+- Bachelor's degree in Subsea Technology (worked the last 9-10 years as a senior engineer)
+- Good at math (however, minimal experience last 10 years)

+Daniel:
+- Knows most of what has been taught so far, decent results
+- Master's degree in Earth Science
+- Worked 5-6 years in the hydrocarbon exploration industry (interpretation of seismic data and well data)
+- Good at reqognition/interpration of patterns and rules

-## Subproblem 2
+## Subproblem 2: Specify a process for the team
 - The team has agreed on a Kanban approach.
 - Meetings and frequency: Monday at 14:00 and Thursday at 12:00.
 - Communication between meetings: Ad hoc when needed, mainly through Discord.